 Nothing new here – social science is awash with theory (Pawson and Tilley cite Durkheim’s 1950s work on suicide as an example).
 Psychological therapies are some of the most evaluated of social interventions and the field is particularly productive when it comes to theory; see, e.g., Whittle (1999, p.
 240) on psychoanalysis, a predecessor of modern therapies:

 “Psychoanalysis is full of theory.
 It has to be, because it is so distrustful of the surface.
 It could still choose to use the minimum necessary, but it does the opposite.
 It effervesces with theory…”

-Power (2010) argues that most effects in modern therapies can be explained by transference (exploring and using how the relationship between therapist and client mirrors relationships outside therapy), graded exposure to situations which provoke anxiety, and challenging dysfunctional assumptions – for each of which there are detailed theories of change.
+To take a more contemporary example, Power (2010) argues that effects in modern therapies involve at least one of the following three activities: exploring and using how the relationship between therapist and client mirrors relationships outside therapy (transference); graded exposure to situations which provoke anxiety; and challenging dysfunctional assumptions about how the social world works.
+For each of these activities there are detailed theories of change.

 The structure of explanations in “realist” evaluation

 The context-mechanism-outcome triad is a salient feature of the approach.
 Rather than define each of these (see the original text), here are four examples from Pawson and Tilley (1997) to illustrate what they are.
 The middle column (New mechanism) describes the putative mechanism that may be “triggered” by a social programme that has been introduced.

 Poor-quality, hard-to-let housing; traditional housing department; lack of tenant involvement in estate management

 Improved housing and increased involvement in management create increased commitment to the estate, more stability, and opportunities and motivation for social control and collective responsibility